-The SWR Volunteer Fire Chiefs provide leadership and are responsible for:
+The SWR Fire Chiefs provide leadership and are responsible for:

-- 1) Operations, including oversight of approximately 45 Volunteer Firefighters working cohesively with Davie Fire Rescue. - 2).
-Respond to emergency and non-emergency incidents. - 3) Training all Firefighters, Driver-Engineers, Officers, and probationary members - 4) Making sure all shifts and special events are sufficiently staffed by appropriate Firefighters - 5) Overseeing and monitoring finances including submitting check requests to the Finance Department for payment to vendor providers as budgeted. - 6) Handling procurement to purchase and maintain all fire apparatus and equipment - 7) Arranging for Firefighters to be prepared for Large Animal Technical Rescue.
+1) Operations, including oversight of 25 to 35 Firefighters working cohesively with Davie Fire Rescue.

+2).
+Respond to emergency and non-emergency incidents.

+3) Training all Firefighters, Driver-Engineers, Officers, and probationary members

+4) Making sure all shifts and special events are sufficiently staffed by appropriate Firefighters

+5) Overseeing and monitoring finances including submitting check requests to the Finance Department for payment to vendor providers as budgeted.

+6) Handling procurement to purchase and maintain all fire apparatus and equipment

-- 8) Acting as a liaison with neighboring fire & police departments. - 9) Provide fire prevention and public information services. - 10) Provide detailed monthly reports to the Town regarding emergency responses.
+- 7) Arranging for Firefighters to be prepared for Large Animal Technical Rescue. - 8) Acting as a liaison with neighboring fire & police departments. - 9) Provide fire prevention and public information services. - 10) Provide detailed monthly reports to the Town regarding emergency responses.